tobijk/caius/doc/_tutorial/part03.md

 ::itcl::delete object $username_field
 ~~~~

-Note how we explicitely delete the reference object, once we have obtained
+Note how we explicitly delete the reference object, once we have obtained
 the information that we needed.

 ### Reading Element Attributes and CSS Properties